 If your business does not currently accept credit card payments then it might be time to consider whether your reluctance to accept credit is holding you back.
 Although there are some costs involved in terms of service fees, in a world which is quickly moving away from physical cash, the benefits of giving customers a modern and efficient payment alternative will help to keep your business ahead of the game.

 For small business owners, the biggest deterrent to moving away from a cash-only system is the processing fees.
-However, with only 54 percent of all point-of-sale transactions (by value) carried out using cash last year, it’s clear you will be missing out on a significant chunk of the market by continuing to take the cash-only route.
+However, with only 54% of all point-of-sale transactions (by value) carried out using cash last year, it’s clear you will be missing out on a significant chunk of the market by continuing to take the cash-only route.

 What are credit card payments?

 A credit card is an account that gives private consumers and businesses access to an agreed amount of credit that can be used to pay for goods and services online, in shops and over the phone.

 If you want to accept credit card payments from customers then if you run a regular storefront, you will need point-of-sale equipment like a credit card terminal.
 If you operate a kiosk or food truck then a mobile card reader for the tablet or smartphone you use to process credit cards will usually suffice.
 An online business doesn’t necessarily need any equipment and will instead pay a gateway fee.

 But what are the benefits of accepting credit card payments for your business?